amzdev0401/shim-review/README.md

 *******************************************************************************
 [SHIM Created from https://github.com/rhboot/shim/releases/download/15.7/shim-15.7.tar.bz2.
 Following patch is applied.
  Patch : 1.
-Enable the NX compatibility flag by default. #530  (530.patch) ]
+Enable the NX compatibility flag by default. #530  (530.patch) 2.
+Make sbat_var.S parse right with buggy gcc/binutils #535 (535.patch)]

 *******************************************************************************
 ### URL for a repo that contains the exact code which was built to get this binary:
 *******************************************************************************
-[https://github.com/rhboot/shim/releases/download/15.7/shim-15.7.tar.bz2 source code with only Amzetta Technologies certificate is embedded ]
+[https://github.com/rhboot/shim/releases/download/15.7/shim-15.7.tar.bz2 source code with only Amzetta Technologies certificate is embedded]

 *******************************************************************************
 ### What patches are being applied and why: